dazuma/toys/toys/docs/guide.md

     required_arg :arg,
                  desc: "This is a short description for the arg",
-                 long_desc: ["Long descriptions may have multiple lines.", "This is the second line."]
+                 long_desc: ["Long descriptions can have multiple lines.", "This is the second line."]

 See the [above section on Descriptions](#Tool_descriptions) for more